silverstripe/developer-docs/en/05_Contributing/02_Documentation.md

 - If you are fixing incorrect or incomplete information, you should create a PR that targets the most recent patch release branch branch for the relevant major release line (e.g. `5.1`).
 - If you are adding documentation for functionality that has not yet been released, you should target the most recent minor release branch branch (e.g. `5`).

-[warning]
+> [!WARNING]
-You should make your changes in the lowest major branch they apply to.
+> You should make your changes in the lowest major branch they apply to.
 For instance, if you fix a spelling issue that you found in the CMS 4 documentation, submit your fix to the `4.13` branch in GitHub and it'll be copied to the most recent major version of the documentation automatically. *Don't submit multiple pull requests for the same change*.
-[/warning]

 ## Editing online